karmi/retire/README.markdown

 ```

 The `Item` instances masquerade themselves as instances of your model within a _Rails_ application
-(based on the `_type` property retrieved from _ElasticSearch_), so you can use them carefree;
+(based on the `_type` property retrieved from _Elasticsearch_), so you can use them carefree;
 all the `url_for` or `dom_id` helpers work as expected.

 If you need to access the “real” model (eg. to access its assocations or methods not
-stored in _ElasticSearch_), just load it from the database:
+stored in _Elasticsearch_), just load it from the database:

 ```ruby
     puts article.load(:include => 'comments').comments.size
 ```

 You can see that _Tire_ stays as far from the database as possible.
 That's because it believes
-you have most of the data you want to display stored in _ElasticSearch_.
+you have most of the data you want to display stored in _Elasticsearch_.
 When you need
 to eagerly load the records from the database itself, for whatever reason,
 you can do it with the `:load` option when searching: